The World Famous ATP Music Festival series presents:

 Described as the "ultimate mix tape", All Tomorrow's Parties is a boutique festival that goes against the grain of the larger, more commercial music festivals - with quality and customer experience coming first - presenting award winning sound and acclaimed organisation.
 Since 2000 it has spread its ethos of uniquely intimate and eclectic events through the UK and onwards to Spain, Australia, Japan and the USA.

-Dates: The festival takes place on three days - Thursday 10th, Friday 11th and Saturday 12th July, 2014.
-The music will run from 7pm to 2am each day (exact times subject to change) with around 30 bands set to play live across the three days.
+Date: The festival takes place on two days - Friday 28th and Saturday 29th June, 2013.
+The music will run from 6pm to 2am each day (exact times subject to change) with around 20 acts set to play live across the two days.

 Location: ATP Iceland will be held at Ásbrú, the former NATO base in Keflavík, Iceland.
 The former NATO base dates back to 1941 and the last US military personnel left in 2006.
 The site is located only 5 minutes away from Iceland's main international airport, 15 minutes from the famous Blue Lagoon and 30 minutes from Reykjavík.
-The festival site will host two indoor stages and a cinema with films picked by ATP and the bands, as well as the usual ATP extracurricular activities like DJs, Pop Quiz and much more.
-The capacity for the intimate festival is just 5000 people.
+The festival site will host two indoor stages and a cinema with films picked by ATP and the bands, as well as the usual ATP extracurricular activities like DJs, Pop Quiz (hosted by Dr. Gunni - musician, music writer and host of pop quiz TV show Popppunktur for eight seasons) and much more.
+The capacity for the intimate festival is just 4000 people.

 Ticket Types And Prices: